 When possible, staff members should stay at home to avoid infecting the rest of the workforce.
 Sometimes, however, they may have an important project to complete which just can’t wait.

-In this case, the office privacy booth is waiting for them.
-They won’t be able to spread their illness to others, can work quickly in the peaceful environment, and will soon be on their way home to rest and recover fully.
+In this case, the office privacy booth is the perfect solution.
+They won’t be able to spread their illness to others, can work quickly in a peaceful environment, and will soon be on their way home to rest and recover fully.